mbzuai-oryx/VideoGLaMM/README.md

 ---
 ## 🏆 Highlights
-1. We introduce Video Grounded Large Multi-modalModel (VideoGLaMM), a video large multimodal model, capable of pixel-level visual grounding, featuring an end-to-end alignment mechanism.
+1. We introduce Video Grounded Large Multi-modal Model (VideoGLaMM), a video large multimodal model, capable of pixel-level visual grounding, featuring an end-to-end alignment mechanism.

-2. To achieve fine-grained spatio-temporal alignment, we in- troduce a benchmark grounded conversation generation (GCG) dataset consisting of 38k grounded video-QA triplet pairs and 83k objects and roughly 671k fine-grained spatio-temporal masks.
+2. To achieve fine-grained spatio-temporal alignment, we introduce a benchmark grounded conversation generation (GCG) dataset consisting of 38k grounded video-QA triplet pairs and 83k objects and roughly 671k fine-grained spatio-temporal masks.

 3. We assess the performance of VideoGLaMM across diverse tasks spanning grounded conversation generation, visual grounding, and referring video segmentation, where it achieves state-of-the-art performance